HomeGlossary › Nom Maew

 The scent is green, herbal, faintly citrus-minty — characteristic of many Southeast Asian herbs that sit between medicine and cuisine.
 The Thai pharmacopoeia contains hundreds of such plants, many of which are aromatic.

-In perfumery, nom maew provides a green, herbal, Southeast Asian modifier — specific enough to evoke Thai terroir but not widely documented in Western fragrance literature.
+In perfumery, nom maew provides a green, herbal, Southeast Asian modifier — specific enough to carries Thai terroir but not widely documented in Western fragrance literature.

 Did You Know?